AI-READI/Awesome-Medical-Dataset/resources/AI-READI.md

 | Total                   | 747           |           |       |         | 160          |           |       |         | 160          |           |       |         | 1067         |           |       |         |

-- No DM : Participants who do not have Type 1 or Type 2 Diabetes
-- Lifestyle: Participants with pre-Type 2 Diabetes and those with Type 2 Diabetes whose blood sugar is controlled by lifestyle adjustments
-- Oral: Participants with Type 2 Diabetes whose blood sugar is controlled by oral or injectable medications other than insulin
-- Insulin: Participants with Type 2 Diabetes whose blood sugar is controlled by insulin

 ## Visualization